Sex Crimes in Cincinnati

 Once a prosecutor files sex crime charges, those charges will go on your permanent record.
 Even if you are not convicted, those charges will be available to the public and on background checks by employers or other parties.
 If your case is dropped or you are found not guilty, you will need to request that the court expunge or seal the record of your filed sex crime charges.
 For this reason, even having charges filed can disrupt your life and require prompt action on your part to seek help from a defense attorney.

 Sex crime investigations and prosecutions can vary from other types of criminal cases, often due to the deeply personal and sensitive nature of sexual misconduct.
-Law enforcement agencies often have specialized divisions who handle sex-related investigations, as do many prosecutor’s offices.
+Law enforcement agencies often have specialized divisions that handle sex-related investigations, as do many prosecutor’s offices.
 These units are specially trained in collecting evidence of sex crimes and tending to the needs of alleged victims while they work to obtain convictions.

 Special investigators and other support for local prosecutors often comes from the Ohio Attorney General’s Bureau of Criminal Investigation (BCI).
 The unit provides help at the crime scene, gathering evidence, speaking with witnesses and suspects, conducting polygraph tests, and more.
 The BCI unit’s Special Prosecutions Section can also act as lead prosecutors in sensitive cases that require specialized knowledge or that may involve a conflict of interest in the Hamilton Prosecutor’s Office.